Florida Residents Urged To ‘Kill’ Green Iguanas As Population Explodes

 Florida has an iguana problem and the Sunshine State wants the sun to set on this invasive species.

-The reptiles have gone from an endearing neighbourhood sight to a major nuisance.
+The reptiles have gone from an endearing neighborhood sight to a major nuisance.
 The invasive species has been leaving an expensive trail of destruction by grinding up gardens, ripping up roofs and pooping in pools.

-According to ABC News the cold-blooded beasts are seeing an influx this year thanks to unusually consistent warm weather.
+According to ABC News, the cold-blooded beasts are seeing an influx this year thanks to unusually consistent warm weather.
 Temperatures have only dropped below 50 degrees in Miami once in the last 18 months.

 “Iguanas have proliferated with such intensity in Southern Florida that they are now a common sight from the suburbs into the city,” zoologist Rob Magill told ABC News.